What is the Disaster Emergency Committee (DEC)?

 When a major emergency occurs overseas, the Disasters Emergency Committee (DEC) brings together 15 UK charities – the British Red Cross included – to raise funds for an effective, coordinated response.

-Earlier this month, the DEC launched the Middle East Humanitarian AppealAid alone cannot solve the crisis, but it can save lives.
+Most recently on 17 October 2024, the DEC launched an appeal for the Middle East - the Middle East Humanitarian Appeal.
 When you donate to a DEC appeal, the money goes on to each of the 15 member charities, who then deliver aid through their own operations in each affected area.
-A donation to the DEC provides support for people most in need at that time.

 How funds will be used